caddis/splitee/README.md

 # ExpressionEngine Content Splitter

-This extensions splits content into a set number of sections.
+This plugin splits content into a set number of sections.

 ## Parameters